EViasValdez/EViasValdez/README.md

 - I’m currently learning Software Engineerieng.
 - Most of my repositories are private.
 - Specialized on HTML, CSS, JS, Java, C# / .NET, PHP, SQL and JQuery.
-- The tools i use the most Visual Studio Code and NetBeans.
+- The tools I use the most are Visual Studio Code and NetBeans.
 - Other tools include XAMPP (for phpMyAdmin and Apache) and Postman.
 ## ██►██▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄██◄██